microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/DataverseLink/DataIntegration/readme.md

 # Overview
-There are scenarios where you may need to ingest Dynamics 365 data available in the data lake to relational databases or your existing data warehouse – it can be Azure sql database, synapse dedicated pool or even on-premised sql database.
+There are scenarios where you may need to ingest Dynamics 365 data available in the data lake to relational databases or your existing data warehouse â€“ it can be Azure sql database, synapse dedicated pool or even on-premised sql database.
 This can be integration to existing data warehouse solution or data integration or API scenarios where you expect millisecond response time response from sql server with targeted read.

 Following are the two common architecture choices to achieve the objective